John Wood (poet): Career

 John Wood was hired as a professor at McNeese State University in 1976 and soon after founded its Master of Fine Arts in creative writing program, marking it as one of the older MFA programs in America.
 In 2003 he was named a Pinnacle Professor in the Liberal Arts.
 He retired in 2007 and was named Professor Emeritus in 2009.

 Personal life

-John Wood and his wife Carol Wood live in Saxtons River, Vermont.
+John Wood and his wife Carol Wood lived in Saxtons River, Vermont.